swissmanu/filer/README.md

 - Move inbox document, based on a set of configurable rules, to another directory
 - Rename inbox document before moving it to the document archive
 - Delete inbox document without moving
+- Browser user interface in your language (currently german and english.
+Your translations are welcome! 🥰)

 ### The Story aka "Why!?"